DataONEorg/d1_python/d1_mn_generic/doc/source/setup.rst

 DataONE and from a publicly trusted certificate authority.
 Procedures for this are included.

+If a stand-alone test instance is being set up, see :doc:`setup-local` before starting the install.

 Commands that need to be run from the shell are prefixed with "$".

-The instructions describe an installation into subfolders of /var/local/dataone/.
+The instructions describe an installation into subfolders of ``/var/local/dataone/``.
 To install into another location, all related paths must be adjusted accordingly.

 The instructions describe how to set GMN up to run in a separate Apache Virtual Host on a fresh install of Ubuntu.
 General setup and configuration issues, such